Post-delivery symptoms: what to expect?

 Falling hormones

-Hormone deficiency occurs in the post-partum period as hormones are suddenly eliminated.
-This is a natural stage, of course, but it does cause fatigue.
-For some women, the drop in hormones can be difficult to cope with, as it really disrupts their psychological and physiological state.
+Hormone depletion in the post-partum period occurs as hormones are suddenly eliminated.
+This is, of course, a natural process, but it does cause fatigue.
+For some women, the drop in hormones can be difficult to cope with, as it has a profound effect on their psychological and physiological state.

 Baby-blues or post-partum depression

 Baby blues are a very common and normal phenomenon.
-The baby blues are caused by the drop in hormones and the upheaval of childbirth.
+The baby blues are due to the drop in hormones and the upheaval caused by childbirth.
 It occurs in just a few days and is characterized by crying, depression, anxiety, doubts about one's ability to be a mother, etc. Unlike post-partum depression, baby blues do not last.
 Post-partum depression requires treatment, because it's a real depression that lasts over time.
 It can have consequences for the mother and her bond with her child.

-It's very important for mothers to feel supported and to ask for help if they feel overwhelmed and exhausted.
+It's very important for mothers to feel supported and to seek help if they feel overwhelmed and exhausted.

 What are the physical symptoms of childbirth?

 The famous lochia, the bleeding that occurs after every birth.
-It's a perfectly normal phenomenon.
+This is a perfectly normal phenomenon.

-After giving birth, a woman loses an average of 500ml of blood.
-This bleeding lasts an average of 10 days to 6 weeks.
+After childbirth, a woman loses an average of 500ml of blood.
+This bleeding lasts on average from 10 days to 6 weeks.

 To protect your clothes during the lochia period, we recommend wearing external sanitary protection.
 Avoid external protection at all costs, as it greatly increases the risk of infection during this period.